Petti-Lab/scrnaseq.tutorials.github.io/index.md

 ## Step 1: Preparation

-Working at the linux command line in your home directory, create a new directory for your output files called “scrna.”
+If you are working on the RIS cluster, log in and change to your working directory of choice.
+Create a new directory for your output files called “scrna.”
 Change to that directory, and create a subdirectory called scRNA_data.
-Change directories to scRNA_data, then download the data and code.
+Change directories to scRNA_data, then download the data and code, and return to the 'scrna' diretory.
 The commands are:

 ```bash
 mkdir scrna